Penn State vs. Illinois NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Penn State's games this season have gone over 46.5 points three of six times.
+- Penn State and its opponents have gone over the current 46.5-point total in three of six games (50%) this season.

-- Illinois and its opponents have combined to score more than 46.5 points in three of seven games this season.
+- Illinois' games have gone over 46.5 points in three of seven chances this season.

-- The combined points per game average of the two teams, 46, is 0.5 points fewer than Saturday's over/under.
+- Saturday's over/under is 0.5 points higher than the combined 46 PPG average of the two teams.

-- These two squads combine to allow 38.4 points per game, 8.1 fewer than this contest's over/under.
+- This contest's over/under is 8.1 points above the 38.4 these two squads combine to surrender per game this season.

-- Nittany Lions games this season feature an average total of 51.5 points, a number 5.0 points higher than Saturday's over/under.
+- The average total in Nittany Lions games this season is 51.5, five points above Saturday's total of 46.5.

-- The 46.5-point total for this game is 7.0 points below the 53.5 points per game average total in Fighting Illini games this season.
+- The 53.5 PPG average total in Fighting Illini games this season is seven points more than this game's over/under.

 Penn State Stats and Trends

-- Penn State has four wins against the spread in six games this year.
+- In Penn State's six games this season, it has four wins against the spread.

 - This season, the Nittany Lions are winless ATS when entering a game as a favorite of 23.5 points or more.

-- Penn State's games this year have hit the over on two of six set point totals (33.3%).
+- Penn State's games this year have eclipsed the over/under two times in six opportunities (33.3%).

-- Penn State is 2-1 against the spread and 3-0 overall in games when it scores more than 24.6 points.
+- When Penn State puts up more than 24.6 points, it is 2-1 against the spread and 3-0 overall.

-- The Nittany Lions rack up 398.3 yards per game, 29.6 fewer yards than the 427.9 the Fighting Illini give up per contest.
+- The Nittany Lions rack up 398.3 yards per game, 29.6 fewer yards than the 427.9 the Fighting Illini give up per matchup.

-- Penn State is 1-1 against the spread and 2-0 overall when the team churns out over 427.9 yards.
+- In games that Penn State piles up more than 427.9 yards, the team is 1-1 against the spread and 2-0 overall.

 - This year, the Nittany Lions have seven turnovers, five fewer than the Fighting Illini have takeaways (12).